seamia/protodot/README.md

    * [Linux](https://protodot.seamia.net/binaries/linux)
    * [Windows](https://protodot.seamia.net/binaries/windows)

-`protodot` output is highly customizable through it's configuration file and a set of templates files. if you installed `protodot` from the binary distribution - you may want to extract aforementioned files by running:
+`protodot` output is highly customizable through its configuration file and a set of templates files. if you installed `protodot` from the binary distribution - you may want to extract aforementioned files by running:

 ```